 What happens during spinal manipulation?

-This curiosity is natural because of the word ‘manipulation,’ which may seem a bit intimidating at first, but the truth is, it is a safe and effective therapy.
-In this, the chiropractor applies a controlled, directed, and gentle force either manually or with the help of special tools to the joints of the spine so that misaligned vertebral bones move to their position and/or stiff joints return to normal function.
-For lower back pain, the chiropractor similarly manipulates the lumbar spine.
+The word manipulation may seem a bit intimidating at first.
+However, the truth is that it is a safe and effective therapy.
+The chiropractor applies a controlled, directed, and gentle force manually or with special tools to the spinal vertebrae.
+It thus helps misaligned vertebral bones move back to their position and/or stiff joints return to normal function.
+In lower back pain, we similarly manipulate the lumbar spine.